 13 rooms in Materials and Objects

-Haegue Yang explores the history of conceptual art shaped by a set of rules
+Discover the work of Haegue Yang, who explores the history of conceptual art as shaped by a set of rules

 By connecting her work to that of a well-known artist of an earlier generation, Yang questions conventions of authorship and originality.
 She borrows and adapts LeWitt’s rules, while translating his structure into an environment for the viewer to walk around, through and under.
 Her use of the blinds means that the play of light changes as we move around the sculpture.
 The choice of material also brings in ideas of privacy and visibility.